Smart Accounting for UAE SMEs: Getting the Basics Right

 - Visibility: You know where money is coming from and where it’s going.

-- Control: You can manage cash flow, costs, and profitability.
+- Control: You can manage cash flow, costs, and profitability against a proper startup budget.

-- Compliance: You stay on the right side of the UAE’s evolving tax and regulatory requirements.
+- Compliance: You stay on the right side of the UAE’s evolving tax and regulatory requirements, including the rules on deductible vs non-deductible expenses.

 Common accounting challenges UAE businesses face